 However, back in 1966 Sigma Engineering (M/C) Ltd was founded in Altrincham, Greater Manchester, by Josef Sever, a Czechoslovakian who served in the British Army in World War II and later settled in England.
 The firm claims to be the "exclusive distributors worldwide for the Sigma semi-rotary hand wing pumps", and can also supply NP and Standard pumps.

-Just to confuse the issue, there's another Czech company, Kovoplast, based in Chlumec nad Cidlinou, which also deals in pumps, among many other product lines.
-Their website advertises semi-rotary, NP and Standard pumps.
+Just to confuse the issue, there's another Czech company, Kovoplast, based in Chlumec nad Cidlinou which also deals in pumps, among many other product lines.
+Their website advertises Standard pumps, and elsewhere they offer NP-75 and semi-rotaries.
+I've seen a Sigma pump advertised on their pages as well, complete with trident.

 (Note also that there's a company in China, the Jiangyan Fashion Machinery Manufacturing Co., Ltd, which produces highly-decorated models BSK/BSL and BSM, and as far as I can see these correspond directly to the NP75N and Nostalgic/Big Nostalgic designs.)